hzjken/multimodal-transportation-optimization/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/30411828/45585955-c6311e80-b920-11e8-95c9-bc90089446b4.jpg"></p>

 ## Assumptions
-Before we build up objectives and constraints, some assumptions should be made to simplify the case because real-world delivery problems consist of too many unmeasurable factors that can affect the delivery process and final outcomes.
+Before model building, some assumptions should be made to simplify the case because real-world delivery problems consist of too many unmeasurable factors that can affect the delivery process and final outcomes.
 Here are the assumptions:<br>
 1. The delivery process is **deterministic**, no random effect will appear on delivery time and cost etc.
 2. Goods can be transported in **normal container**, no special containers (refrigerated, thermostatic etc.) will be needed.
 3. Container only constraints on the good's **volume**, and all goods are **divisible in terms of volume**. (no bin packing problem needed to be considered)
 4. The model only evaluates the **major carriage routes**.
 The first and last mile between end user and origin/destination shipping point are not considered. (**From warehouse to warehouse**)
-5. The tariff of goods only depends on **goods value**, and will only be **imposed once** during international delivery route.
-6. There is **only one transportation tool available between each two ports**.
-(For instance, we can only directly go from one airport to the other airport in different cities by flight, direct journey by ship or railway or truck is infeasible.) **No difference on transportation provider** as well.
-(For example, all the airlines are considered the same.)
+5. There is **only one transportation tool available between each two ports**.
+For instance, we can only directly go from one airport to the other airport in different cities by flight, while direct journey by ship or railway or truck is infeasible.
+6. Overall cost is restricted to the most important 3 parts, **transportation cost**, **warehouse cost** and **goods tariff**.
+7. The tariff of goods only depends on **goods value**, and will only be **imposed once** during international delivery route.

 ## Parameters